CarlVerret/csFastFloat/README.md

 # Requirements

 This library is optimized for .NET 5 framework, taking advantage of the new Math.BigMul() function.
-It also does work with .net core 3.1.
+It does support .net core 3.1

 # Usage